 An unplanned pregnancy can take a major toll on your finances, and even on your emotional well-being.
 That is especially true if it turns out that the person you thought was Mr. or Ms. Right is the wrong fit.

-Even if you plan to wait to have children, remember that no birth control is 100 percent foolproof.
+Even if you plan to wait to have children, remember that a surprise pregnancy is always a possibility.
 That’s another reason you need to be on the same financial page with your beloved.
 The more organized your finances are, the more likely you will be able to cope with an unplanned pregnancy.

 5. Consider a smaller family